RP3115/Conway_game_of_life/README.md

 # Sprint 2:

 Definition of "Done"
-* The code is refactored into classes, and OOP principles are observed.
+* The code is refactored into classes and OOP principles are observed
-* Classes for `Cell` and `Grid` have been added.
+* Classes for Cell and Grid have been added as well
-* The simulation logic is stored in a separate class, with experimentation for a second update rule for all cells.
+* The simulation logic is also stored in a separate class (try to experiment here with a second different update rule for all cells)
-* A workflow allowing the user to specify a file to load via the command line is implemented.
-This workflow is also stored in a separate class.
+* A workflow that allows the user to specify a file to load via the command line is implemented.
+The workflow is also stored in a separate class
-* The option to create a random grid is added to the workflow, using the existing method as a reference.
+* The option to create a random grid is added to the workflow (look at [this](https://www.cplusplus.com/reference/cstdlib/rand/) for reference)
-* The user can specify the number of time steps for which the simulation runs and can start the simulation.
+* The user can specify the number of time steps for which the simulation runs, and can start the simulation
-* The program does not exit after the last time step.
+* The program does not exit after the last time step
-* The simulation is extended to an infinite grid: if a boundary of the grid is reached, additional rows/columns are added.
+* The simulation is extended to an infinite grid: if a boundary of the grid is reached, additional rows/columns are added
-* (Optional) The simulation is animated in the terminal window, achieved by clearing the terminal and adding delays between simulation steps.
+* (optional) The simulation is animated in the terminal window (this can be done by clearing the terminal and adding delays between simulation steps)

 <!--
 ## Building